Andonome/stories/rules.md

 3. Line of sight.

 Spells which travel 'too far' usually fail, but sometimes find their own location to explode.

-# Principles

-### General Penalties

-Penalties to common things, like running or attacking convert 1 MP to a -1 penalty.

 ### Alter Life